IgorWolkov/typed-formula/README.md

 If it's possible to build formula `build` returns `Some` formula otherwise it returns `None`.
 For some reasons it may be preferable to fail on compile time if it is impossible to build a formula, but this soft check is necessary for `Σ` operation.

 ## Σ
 Suppose there is a series of measurements.
-We can calculate additive characteristics on this series.
+We can calculate additive characteristics for this series.

 ```scala
 import karazinscalausersgroup.typed.formula.Value